fetchai/uAgents/.github/pull-request-template.md

 ## Further comments

-_[If this is a relatively large or complex change, kick off a discussion by explaining why you chose the solution you did, what alternatives you considered, etc...]_
+_[if this is a relatively large or complex change, kick off a discussion by explaining why you chose the solution you did, what alternatives you considered, etc...]_